rage/java-programming/data/part-2/4-methods.md

 <!-- **Parametrit** ovat metodille annettavia arvoja, joita käytetään metodin suorituksessa.
 Metodin parametrit määritellään metodin ylimmällä rivillä metodin nimen jälkeen olevien sulkujen sisällä.
 Metodissa käytettävät parametrien arvot kopioituvat metodikutsun yhteydessä metodille annettavista parametreista. -->

 **Parameters** are values given to a method that can be used in its execution.
-The parameters of a method are defined on the uppermost row of the method within the parentheses following its name.
+The parameters of a method are defined on the uppermost line of the method within the parentheses following its name.
 The values of the parameters that the method can use are copied from the values given to the method when it is executed.

 <!-- Seuraavassa esimerkissä määritellään parametrillinen metodi `tervehdi`, jolla on int-tyyppinen parametri `montakoKertaa`. -->

 In the following example a parameterized method `greet` is defined.
-It has an int type parameter called `numOfTimes`.
+It has an `int` type parameter called `numOfTimes`.

 ```java
 public static void greet(int numOfTimes) {